Poetry. Photography.

-- Here's a link to a poem that's a sort of eulogy for the late novelist Alfred Kern, one one of my writing teachers: "Mentor" in Streetlight Magazine.
+- Here's a link to a poem that's a eulogy for the late novelist Alfred Kern, one one of my writing teachers: "Mentor" in Streetlight Magazine.

 - Recently reviewed two excellent poetry collections, by Ken Fifer and Marcia LeBeau, for The Main Street Rag and Pedestal Magazine, respectively.